|Category:||Head-Mounted Equipment [HMD/NVG/Glasses]|

 Since 1965, in an attempt to improve aircraft man-machine design, engineers have been pioneering techniques to "visually couple" the operator to his weapon system.

-The facility in Point Mugu, California, started as a United States Navy anti-aircraft training center during World War II and was developed in the late 1940s as the Navy's major missile development and test facility.
+The facility in Point Mugu, California, started as a United States Navy anti-aircraft training centre during World War II and was developed in the late 1940s as the Navy's major missile development and test facility.
 This facility was the site where most of the US Navy's missiles were developed and tested during the 1950/1960 era so it was a natural site to evaluate Visually coupled systems in the form of Helmet Mounted Displays and Head trackers , including the AIM-7 Sparrow family and the AIM-54 Phoenix air-to-air, Bullpup air-to-surface, and Regulus surface-to-surface missiles.

 In 1976 Marconi Elliott Avionic Systems supplied a Helmet Mounted Sight built into the standard APH-6 Helmet and using an LED Matrix display source projecting through s relay optics onto a dichroic patch on the visor and thence to the pilot’s right eye.